Classifion is a freeware Windows application for chemometrics classification of

 results will show you how successful the training was, so in case of

 problem you should re-examine your data or do supervised training.

-precision and makes the work with Classifion similar to the
+information specific to that particular class.
+That makes the work with Classifion similar to the

 spectral-library search software.

 Classifion can be

 controlled remotely from another application (as COM server) combining